PawelKowalski99/Web-Crawler/README.md

 pip install -r /path/to/requirements.txt/Web-Crawler
 ```
 Good job!
 You can now run web crawler by running the command in command line
-Remember that you need to be in this directory nad you have to run virtual environment also!
+Remember that you need to be in this directory and you have to run virtual environment also!
 ```
-web_crawler.py
+python web_crawler.py
 ```

 ## Tests